crsuzh/camarades.ch/content/news/_index.md

 We will get in touch with as soon as possible.
 You will be issued an invoice, and registration is not considered valid until payment has been received by us.

 **Links**\
-Register for the conference and submit you abstract [here](https://forms.office.com/Pages/ResponsePage.aspx?id=2zjkx2LkIkypCsNYsWmAs51zY4W-7SlMveoOdVsHNbJUOTY1RklNRUJRU0g3OElaSTdISDZQSkJVVi4u)\
+Register for the conference and submit your abstract [here](https://forms.office.com/Pages/ResponsePage.aspx?id=2zjkx2LkIkypCsNYsWmAs51zY4W-7SlMveoOdVsHNbJUOTY1RklNRUJRU0g3OElaSTdISDZQSkJVVi4u)\
 Register for the reproducibility challenge [here](https://forms.gle/RoZj9qf6PCtGiaV16)

 {{< figure src="../Conference_SR-SAVI_flyer_updated.png#center" alt="School" width="70%" >}}